MATF-RG19/RG11-pokematf/README.md

 # RG11-pokematf
 Pokematf

+Run the game : Type " ./Pokemon " in console
+Compile the code: Type " make " in console
+Compile and run the game: Type " make && ./Pokemon " in console

 Move using WASD.

 Open Pokedex on key P where you can set you favorite pokemon you own to fight for you using F. In Pokedex navigate using A, D keys.